 Remove the shrimp from the marinade and drain, discarding the remaining liquid.
 In a single layer, place the shrimp onto the center of the grill.
 Place a small handful of soaked woodchips on each pile of charcoal, or place a foil pack of smoke wood over one of the hot gas burners.
 Cover the grill.

-Melt one stick or cube of butter, and add one-quarter cup of your favorite hot sauce to the hot butter and stir well.
+Melt one stick or cube of butter in a saucepan and add one-quarter cup of your favorite hot sauce to the hot butter and stir well.

 Remove the shrimp to a platter.
 Drizzle the buffalo sauce onto them. and serve with a bowl of cool, bleu cheese dressing.
 It's nice to include a side dish of celery sticks and baby carrots along with the shrimp, to help cool the peppery hotness.
-As an option, top the sauces buffalo shrimp with 1/4 cup of chopped green onions or 2 tablespoons of chopped fresh cilantro.
+To garnish, top the shrimp with a few chopped green onions or fresh cilantro.